SeldonIO/seldon-core/docs-gb/installation/production-environment/README.md

     --namespace default \
     --install
     ```
+3. Create a YAML file to specify the initial configuration for Seldon Core 2 operator.
+For example, create the `components-values.yaml` file.
+Use your preferred text editor to create and save the file with the following content:

+    ```yaml
+    controller:
+      clusterwide: true

+    dataflow:
+      resources:
+        cpu: 500m

+    envoy:
+      service:
+        type: ClusterIP

+    kafka:
+      bootstrap: seldon-kafka-bootstrap.seldon-mesh:9092
+      topics:
+        numPartitions: 4

+    opentelemetry:
+      enable: false

+    scheduler:
+      service:
+        type: ClusterIP

+    serverConfig:
+      mlserver:
+        resources:
+          cpu: 1
+          memory: 2Gi

+      triton:
+        resources:
+          cpu: 1
+          memory: 2Gi

+    serviceGRPCPrefix: "http2-"
+    ```
+    This configuration installs Seldon Core 2 operator across an entire Kubernetes cluster.
+    You can configure the installation to deploy the Seldon Core 2 operator in a specific namespace.
+To do this, set `clusterwide` to `false` in the `components-values.yaml` file.

-3. Install Seldon Core 2 operator in the namespace `seldon-mesh`.
+4. Change to the directory that contains the `components-values.yaml` file and then install Seldon Core 2 operator in the namespace `seldon-system`.

     ```bash
-     helm upgrade seldon-core-v2-setup seldon-charts/seldon-core-v2-setup \
+     helm upgrade seldon-core-v2-components seldon-charts/seldon-core-v2-setup \
      --version 2.8.5 \
+     -f components-values.yaml \
-     --namespace seldon-mesh --set controller.clusterwide=true \
+     --namespace seldon-system \
      --install
     ```
-    This configuration installs Seldon Core 2 operator across an entire Kubernetes cluster.
-To perform cluster-wide operations, create `ClusterRoles` and ensure your user has the necessary permissions during deployment.
-With cluster-wide operations, you can create `SeldonRuntimes` in any namespace.

-    You can configure the installation to deploy the Seldon Core 2 operator in a specific namespace so that it control resources in the provided namespace.
-To do this, set `controller.clusterwide` to `false`.
+    To install Seldon Core 2 operator in a specific namespace `seldon`.

+    ```bash
+     helm upgrade seldon-core-v2-components seldon-charts/seldon-core-v2-setup \
+     --version 2.8.5 \
+     -f components-values.yaml \
+     --namespace seldon\
+     --install
+    ```
-4. Install Seldon Core 2 runtimes in the namespace `seldon-mesh`.
+5. Install Seldon Core 2 runtimes in the namespace `seldon-mesh`.

     ```bash
     helm upgrade seldon-core-v2-runtime seldon-charts/seldon-core-v2-runtime \